nadiamariduena/react-vr-intro4-3dModels/README.md

   <div style="display: flex; justify-content: center;"><img src="./img/whitepage-after-deathstar.jpg"/></div>

-- A _GIANT_ white page, I refreshed many times thinking there was an issue , then i tried with another browser, then i thought "what if the moon was already there but just too big" so i zoomed out with the browser but it doesn't work with like that.
+- A _GIANT_ white page, I refreshed many times thinking there was an issue , then i tried with another browser, then i thought "what if the moon was already there but just too big" so i zoomed out with the browser but it doesn't work like that.

 <br>